Your setup for food photography starts with light. Photography can’t happen without it. Photography is painting with light.

 How does the light make you feel?

-Doing this two days in a row will helpfully allow you to see that light changes with weather and season.
+Doing this two days in a row will be especially helpful and allow you to see that light changes with weather and season.